takuma1102/nonabsdid/README.md

     - `FE`  (two-way fixed-effects imputation)
     - `MC`  (matrix completion)

-Plus an optional **naive TWFE reference series** (via `fixest`) drawn in a neutral color so you can see what the heterogeneity-robust estimators are correcting against.

 > **Note:** The DCDH estimator depends on `DIDmultiplegtDYN`, which in turn
 > requires `polars`. `polars` is not on CRAN, so install it from R-multiverse:
 >